 - Proficiency in Google Apps (Drive, Docs, Sheets, etc.)

 - Familiarity with social media (Facebook Ads)

 - Familiarity with cloud-based storage (Dropbox, Google Docs, FTP, etc.)

 - Website management (WordPress, etc.)

-Pay is based on experience $11 to $15 per hour
+Pay is based on experience, and between $12 – $15 per hour

 Tuition-free Driftless Folk School classes